Video Shows Cops Used 'Spit Hood' While Restraining Naked Black Man Who Died of Asphyxiation

 The videos show Prude is agitated and shouting as he sits naked on the pavement in handcuffs for a few moments as a light snow falls.
 “Give me your gun, I need it,” he shouts.

-Officers put a white “spit hood” over his head.
+Officers then put a white “spit hood” over his head.
 At the time, New York was in the early days of the coronavirus pandemic.
 One officer wrote in a report that they put the hood on Prude because he was spitting continuously in the direction of officers, and they were concerned about coronavirus.

 In the video (embedded below), Prude demands they remove the hood, yells at them, and tries to stand up.
 Officers then push him to the pavement and hold him down.
 One officer, who is white, holds his head down against the pavement with both hands, saying “calm down” and “stop spitting.”
 Another officer places a knee on his back, and a third holds his legs down.